Saturday, February 27, 2016

-We strive to deliver Jesus’ love in four ways:
+We strive to deliver Jesus’ love in three ways.

 The first is by feeding the hungry.
-We generate thousands of pounds of fresh produce each year for hunger relief organizations.
-To date we have delivered about 30 tons of fresh produce.
-Most of that goes to the Hilliard Summer Lunch Program, to the kitchens of Faith Mission, and to food pantries supported by Mid-Ohio Foodbank.
+We generate thousands of pounds of fresh produce each year for our economically challenged neighbors.
+To date we have delivered over 109 tons of fresh produce to hard pressed folks in Central Ohio.
+Most of that went to New Americans involved in English as second language (“ESL”) classes provided by Festa and Cornerstone Christian Fellowship.
+Significant amounts also go to local food pantries.

 The second is by welcoming immigrants.
-We use the gardening process and the food it generates to welcome folks from Iraq, Somalia, and other troubled regions.
-We do that by building friendships, enhancing English language skills, and learning about each others’ cultures as we garden together and teach each other different ways to cook the crops we grow.
-We also share a fair amount of our production with participants in SON Ministries' Family ESOL program.
+We use the gardening process and the food it generates to welcome refugees from troubled regions around the world.
+We do that by building friendships, enhancing English language skills, and learning about each other’s cultures as we garden together and teach each other different ways to cook the crops we grow.
+We also do that through picnics at the end of most our gardening sessions and through weekly meetings of the Kid’s Gardening Club during the summer.

 Third, we try to preserve God’s wonderful creation by diverting restaurant and yard waste from the waste stream into our compost bins.
-Over the last two seasons we have turned almost 800 cubic yards of waste into mulch and compost to recharge our soil.
-That is made possible by lots of compostable materials provided by Crimson Cup Coffee, Mission Coffee, Site Maintenance, our immediate neighbors, and by the 3,500+ members of Upper Arlington Lutheran Church(“UALC”).
+Every year we turn almost 800 cubic yards of waste into compost to recharge our soil.
+That is made possible by lots of compostable materials provided by Crimson Cup Coffee and Site Maintenance.

 How We Do It

-We are an all volunteer operation.
-Most of our volunteers come from Cornerstone Christian Fellowship and UALC.
-We have a core of group of about a dozen volunteers, supplemented by fluxuating numbers of other volunteers and immigrant friends.
-We have been blessed with high quality volunteers; three of our folks have won the “Community Gardener of the Year” award from Franklin Park Conservatory’s Growing To Green program.
+We are an all-volunteer operation.
+Most of our volunteers come from Upper Arlington Lutheran Church (“UALC”) and Cornerstone Christian Fellowship.
+We have a core of group of about a dozen volunteers, supplemented by fluctuating numbers of other volunteers and our ESL friends.
+We have been blessed with high quality volunteers; three of our garden stewards have won the “Community Gardener of the Year” award from Franklin Park Conservatory’s Growing to Green program.

-We seek to maximize production because more production means less hunger and more welcoming for our immigrant friends.
+We seek to maximize production because more production means less hunger and more welcoming for our ESL friends.
 We therefore work from a common plan to get as much as we can out of our space.
-We grow spring, summer, and fall crops.
-We also use companion planting techniques to enhance production.
+We grow summer and fall crops.
+We also extensively use companion planting to enhance production.
 We became a completely organic operation during the 2014 growing season.

 History

 We further expanded during the 2013 and 2014 seasons, both in terms of adding growing space and broadening our ministries.
-We added additional beds, and our immigrant and composting ministries.
-We converted to organic operations in 2014.
+We added additional beds and our immigrant and composting ministries.
+We converted to completely organic operations in 2014.

 Where We Are